MicrosoftDocs/PowerShell-Docs/dsc/msft-dsclocalconfigurationmanager-getconfiguration.md

 ---
 DCS.appliesToProduct: 'WindowsServer\_Dev'
 Description: 'Send the configuration document to the managed node and use Configuration Agent to apply the configuration using the Get method.'
-MS-HAID: 'cimwin32a.msft\_dsclocalconfigurationmanager\_getconfiguration'
+MS-HAID: 'cimwin32a.MSFT_DSCLocalConfigurationManager\_getconfiguration'
 MSHAttr: 'PreferredLib:/library'
-title: 'GetConfiguration method of the MSFT\_DSCLocalConfigurationManager class'
+title: 'GetConfiguration method of the MSFT_DSCLocalConfigurationManager class'
 ---

-# GetConfiguration method of the MSFT\_DSCLocalConfigurationManager class
+# GetConfiguration method of the MSFT_DSCLocalConfigurationManager class

-\[Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.\]

-Send the configuration document to the managed node and use Configuration Agent to apply the configuration using the Get method.
+Sends the configuration document to the managed node and uses the **Get** method of the Configuration Agent to apply the configuration.

 Syntax
 ------